- April 30, 2018

 story

 13 mentions Positive Neutral NegativeThe game's story is minimal, featuring only 14 missions that revolve around escorting a rover to mine ore while defending it from enemies.
-Players find the repetitive nature of the missions and the limited content lacking, leading to frustration over the potential for a "game over" after a few failed attempts.
-Overall, the narrative feels thin and does not significantly enhance the gameplay experience.
+Players find the repetitive nature of the missions and the limited content lacking, leading to frustration with the progression system, where a few failed attempts can significantly impact the overall experience.
+Overall, the narrative feels thin and is primarily driven by gameplay mechanics rather than a compelling storyline.

 “The progression system is based on earning ore from successfully completing missions, which is then spent on different weapons or to unlock more challenging and therefore rewarding missions.”